bvannah/wellfie/README.md

 ![personality type table](MBTIRisk.png)

 ## Run it Yourself
+This repo only contains the code for about half of our project (using Python NLP to convert from Twitter to financial risk).
+Once you run the code, it will ask you for a Twitter handle (which must be public or followed by the Twitter API user).
+For example, I would type in NICKIMINAJ to get information about Nicki Minaj.
+About 20 seconds later (depending on your computer and internet speed), there will be a pop up box with the predicted Myers-Briggs personality type and level of risk tolerance.

 ### 1. Download the code.
 Clone the repository, download the zip file, whatever.